Linebarger Goggan Blair & Sampson, LLP (“LGBS”) provides the following Frequently Asked Questions to assist you in resolving your account.

 What if I sold my vehicle?

-When a vehicle with Colorado license plates is sold, the vehicle seller is responsible for reporting the sale to the DMV and for surrendering the license plate to the DMV to remove it from circulation.
+When a vehicle with Colorado license plates is sold, the vehicle seller is responsible for surrendering the license plate to the DMV to remove it from circulation.
 If this was not done, the vehicle seller would be responsible for any use of the license plate while still the registered owner.
 Requirements can vary by state regarding disposition of license plates and reporting of vehicle sales.

 What if I wasn’t driving the vehicle at the time of the toll violations?